szendejo/waves/blog/_posts/2020-07-29-StephanieZendejo.md

 this genome ~~heart~~ will go on to the next generation.

 ### Generating The Offspring Genome
 A **std::vector** named **modifiedSites** contains the offspring genome.
 Each position in the modifiedSites vector will be populated from either the changelog if an entry exists, or from the parent genome.
 Every insert mutation in the changelog increases the parent genome size by one.
-Every remove mutation in the changelog decreases the parent genome by the number of sites removed.
+Every remove mutation in the changelog decreases the parent genome by the number of sites removed. **Offset** represented as an integer, keeps track of the position difference between the parent genome and the offspring genome.
 ```c
 void StephanieGenome::generateNewGenome() {
 	modifiedSites.resize(genomeSize);